nhanb/caophim/README.md

 - Simple to deploy: should be a single executable that uses an sqlite3 db.
 Put it behind a TLS-terminating reverse proxy like nginx or caddy and you're in business.
-Optional s3-like storage support is planned.
+Optional s3-like storage is supported.

 - Simple to use: UI should be minimal and functional even with JS disabled.
   [textboard](http://textboard.org/) is a huge inspiration.